itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

 #### Heap Memory

 This is the place where objects live.
 Prior to Java 8, we have Permanent Generation also as part of Heap.
-But Java 8 onwards, this has been replaced with non-heap memory named as MetaSpace.
+But Java 8 onwards, this has been replaced with a non-heap memory named as MetaSpace.
 After Java 8, Heap Space is divided into below two parts:

 - #### Young Generation
 The young generation is the place where all the new objects are created.
 When the young generation is filled, garbage collection is performed.
 This garbage collection is called Minor GC.
 Young Generation is divided into three parts – **Eden and two Survivor(S1, S2) Memory Spaces**.